dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

 ::: ts
-In TypeScript, you can specify the type of array items as type argument:
+In TypeScript, you can specify the type of array items as a type argument:

 <CodeExample>